Ryle Nugent: Career

+Nugent has worked for Virgin Media Television, covering rugby matches prior to and during the 2023 Rugby World Cup.

 Style

 Nugent dresses in numerous layers to deliver his commentary, with The Irish Times once encountering him "wrapped in the sort of attire more accustomed to Johnny Fortycoats or an Arctic explorer, and with his sheepskin gloves holding onto his microphone for dear life".
 His delivery is one of "screeching anticipation" and, even when events are relatively calm, he has been known to "send dogs scurrying for cover".
 Nugent prepares for this delivery by arriving at the match ground two hours before kick-off to perform a sound check.
 He typically engages in conversation with the team doctor or other members of the backroom staff to ensure there is nothing new he has not been familiarised with regarding the players.